Skip to main content

 An update on the global commodity market

-Navigating an uncertain world: An Asian perspective on the feed manufacturing outlook
+Navigating an uncertain world: An Indian and Ecuadorian perspective on the feed manufacturing outlook

 12:30-14:00